How to choose the size of a barcode label

 The Short Answer

-Keep labels as small as possible.
+The size of a barcode lable is not critical for most modern barcode readers.
+General rule is - keep labels as small as possible.
 Put the absolute minimum information on the label.
 Most applications can be satisfied with a label an inch or two wide (30 - 60mm), and half as high.

 Why not put everything on the label?